 In the left-hand sidebar in WordPress, head to Posts, then Categories.
 There you’ll find a list of all your categories looking something like below:

-If you hover over the Name of your category on the far left, you will then get a couple of options to appear.
+If you hover over the Name of your category on the far left, you will then get a couple of options appear.
 From here, click Edit.
-This now brings you into a page where you can edit the name of your category, the slug which is your URL, choose whether it’s parent to another category, write your category text which will show at the top of the page, plus you can even fully optimise this page by filling in the Yoast SEO WordPress box at the very bottom.
+This now brings you to a page where you can edit the Name of your category, the slug, which is your URL, choose whether it’s parent to another category, write your category text which will show at the top of the page, plus you can even fully optimise this page by filling in the Yoast SEO WordPress box at the very bottom.

 Before optimising all of my categories, I decided to note down my Domain Authority and not do any other work on the blog.
 Two months later, my DA went up from 16 to 22!
 You can never be 100% sure of what it is that’s improved your DA, but this definitely aided it.